 The core values asked of every member of the Order are:

 Service Self improvement Humility

-All pledgers commit to increase their level of training and certifications to the highest levels possible for the good of all of humanity.
-There are five classes of pledgers within The Order who receive their designations based on training and education.
-The Orderwill create training programs to help increase the impact of interfaith ministries.
+All Pledgers commit to increase their training and certifications to the highest levels possible for the good of all of humanity; the Order will create training programs to help increase the impact of interfaith ministries.